xinnew001/Technical-support/README.md

 # Technical-support
-If you encounter any problems during the use process, please contact me at qiaochou184@163.com
+If you encounter any problems during the use process, please contact me.
+Mailbox:qiaochou184@163.com phone:+4407425800380